esterkimx/mpvsync/README.md

 # apt-get install lua-posix
 ```

-As another option you can use the **luarocks** package manager to install necessary lua libraries.
+As another option you can use the **luarocks** package manager to install necessary Lua libraries.
 E.g. on Archlinux there is no *luaposix* package for Lua 5.2, so let's install it using luarocks instead.
 First of all install luarocks itself for Lua 5.2:
 ```
 # pacman -Syu luarocks-5.2
 ```